Pennines: National Parks and AONBs

 Considerable areas of the Pennines are protected as UK national parks and Areas of Outstanding Natural Beauty (AONBs).
-Areas of Outstanding Natural Beauty are afforded much the same protection as national parks.
-The national parks within the Pennines are the Yorkshire Dales National Park (7) and the Peak District National Park (1).
+Areas of Outstanding Natural Beauty, also known as "national landscapes", are afforded much the same protection as national parks.
+The national parks within the Pennines are the Peak District National Park and the Yorkshire Dales National Park with the Northumberland National Park sometimes also included.

 The North Pennines AONB just north of the Yorkshire Dales rivals the national park in size and includes some of the Pennines' highest peaks and its most isolated and sparsely populated areas.
 Other AONBs are Nidderdale east of the Yorkshire Dales, and the Bowland Fells, including Pendle Hill, west of the Yorkshire Dales.

+The only significant unprotected section is the area between Skipton and Marsden.

 Language

 The language used in pre-Roman and Roman times was Common Brittonic.
 During the Early Middle Ages, the Cumbric language developed.
 Little evidence of Cumbric remains, so it is difficult to ascertain whether or not it was distinct from Old Welsh.
 The extent of the region in which Cumbric was spoken is also unknown.

 During Anglo-Saxon times the area was settled by Anglian peoples of Mercia and Northumbria, rather than the Saxon people of Southern England.
 Celtic speech remained in most areas of the Pennines longer than it did in the surrounding areas of England.
 Eventually, the Celtic tongue of the Pennines was replaced by early English as Anglo-Saxons and Vikings settled the area and assimilated the Celts.

 During the Viking Age Scandinavian settlers brought their language, Old Norse.
-The fusion of Norse and Old English was important in the formation of Middle English and hence Modern English, and many individual words of Norse descent remain in use in local dialects, such as that of Yorkshire, and in local place names.
+The fusion of Norse influences into Old English was important in the formation of Middle English and hence Modern English, and many individual words of Norse descent remain in use in local dialects, such as that of Yorkshire, and in local place names.